CanberraUAV/admin/administrivia/process.rst

 What I imagined is that anyone would change the actual contents of the pages at any time (or change their file names), but the locations of the files (and hence the status of the product/issue/activity) would only be changed following open group discussion.

-I'm not sure how to decide what's a coarse-grained thing deserving it's own page in the documentation, and what's a fine-grained thing that only deserves a github issue (which hopefully would get a mention in the minutes' commit message, hence stay in the loop).
+I'm not sure how to decide what's a coarse-grained thing deserving its own page in the documentation, and what's a fine-grained thing that only deserves a github issue (which hopefully would get a mention in the minutes' commit message, hence stay in the loop).
 Possibly if we try to be sensible it might just work (no specific guidelines).